 Gather supplies.
 You’ll need apples, votive candles, a craft knife and a spoon.

-Start by floating all your apples in water.
+Before you begin, float all your apples in water.
 Some will float with their tops up, others won’t.
 Pick a few of the top-facing apples for your votives.

-First, rest a votive on top of an apple and use the craft knife to trace around it.
+First step, rest a votive on top of an apple and use the craft knife to trace around it.
 You’re just tracing, you don’t need to press hard.

 Second, move the votive and make straight cuts the depth of the craft knife all around the circle you traced.
 Try to cut straight down (it helps me to imagine the straight edge of the votive).

 Third, slice across your cut circle 3 times, as if cutting it into pie pieces.

 Fourth, use a small spoon to scoop out the apple pieces.
 They should come out easily.